Frank Wilkinson: Biography

-After graduation, Frank traveled in the U.S., North Africa and the Middle East.
-His desire to see Hull House, a settlement house founded by Jane Addams, the pacifist anarchist head who won the Nobel Peace Prize in 1931, took him to Chicago.
-While there, he visited Maxwell Street which he says was "one of the real turning points of my life because I had never seen poverty before."
+After graduation, he traveled in the U.S., North Africa and the Middle East.
+His desire to see Hull House (a settlement house founded by Jane Addams, a pacifist who won the Nobel Peace Prize in 1931) took him to Chicago.
+While there, he visited Maxwell Street, which he said was "one of the real turning points of my life because I had never seen poverty before."
 He got another glimpse of poverty when he visited the Bowery in New York City and stayed at a flop house.

 He encountered more poverty and degradation in his travels through North Africa and the Middle East.
 His experiences there caused him to re-evaluate his faith.
-He wrote to his friend, U.C.
-Berkeley President Robert Gordon Sproul: "Dear Bob, There is no God..."
-But his commitment to humanity and to building a better world was still there, he just had a new perspective on it.
+He wrote to his friend U.C.
+Berkeley president Robert Gordon Sproul: "Dear Bob, There is no God..."
+But his commitment to humanity and to building a better world remained, though with a new perspective.
+He later informed his family of his new-found atheism and zeal for social reform.